-APIs are the backbone of the digital world.
-Every time you use an application such as Facebook or Instagram, or even check the weather, it is likely that some APIs are at work.
-They are the middleman of apps and web services, and API testing is crucial to ensure that this middleman works seamlessly.
+APIs are the backbone of the digital world, and API testing is crucial to ensure that this middleman works seamlessly.

 In this article, we’ll explore the concept of API testing in depth.
 We’ll also show you how easy and simple it is to automate API testing with just a few steps.

 Simply put, an API allows applications and software components to transfer data with each other.
 Think of app A as having a special function, like a unique filter.
-App B can't directly use that filter, but if app A provides an API, app B can access and use the filter through the API, as if it were its feature.
+App B can't directly use that filter, but if app A provides an API, app B can access and use the filter as if it were its own feature.

-API testing ensures it can provide the right data, at the right time, in the right format, at the expected performance or not.
+API testing ensures it can provide the right data, at the right time, in the right format, and at the expected performance.

 This is how an API response looks like: